Tec2Med-Summit2024/backend/README.md

 ## Authors
 Afonso Hermenegildo, Ana Rita Galhardo, Ana Teixeira, António Festas, Bruno Carmo, Francisco Jorge, Sahil Kumar

-This repository contains a [NOTICE](./NOTICE) file with the attributions required by its licence.

 ## Licence
 This project is licenced under the **Apache License 2.0**.
-All original authors retain copyright.

 For full terms and conditions, see [LICENSE](./LICENSE).

+The repository contains a [NOTICE](./NOTICE) file with attribution and licensing information required under Apache License 2.0.

 ## Contributing
-Contributions are welcome, and must comply with the guidelines outlined in [CONTRIBUTING.md](./CONTRIBUTING.md):
+Contributions are welcome and must follow the guidelines defined in [CONTRIBUTING.md](./CONTRIBUTING.md):

-- All pull requests must be reviewed and approved by at least two authors.
+- All pull requests must be reviewed and approved by at least two maintainers.
 - All commits should follow the project's commit conventions and pass any automated tests (if applicable).
 - All source files must include the required SPDX headers.